Information in English

 The master’s degree course was initiated by the Education and Futures Research Division at the Freie Universität Berlin (Institut Futur), under the direction of Prof. Dr. Gerhard de Haan and developed in cooperation with various institutes and individuals from the German futures studies community (Netzwerk Zukunftsforschung).
 The Institut Futur is an institutional member of the World Futures Studies Federation (WFSF), a member of the national planning comitee of the Millenium Project.
 With the European Journal of Futures Research (spinger-open-access) it works for strengthening networking and community building among scholars engaged in futures studies and resarch.

-Fees are Euro 1.300 per semester, 5.200 in total.
+Fees are Euro 1.800 per semester.
 This does not include university administration fees.

 Please contact us at email@example.com